CSteen57/SteenDesk_Help_Desk_Simulation/Helpdesk_Tickets/README.md

 This section documents simulated help desk tickets built on top of the SteenCorp Active Directory lab.

-The goal is to practice real-world support workflows, including user intake, impact assessment, priority classification, troubleshooting, root cause analysis, resolution, validation, and ticket documentation.
+Each ticket follows a support workflow that includes user intake, impact assessment, priority classification, troubleshooting, root cause analysis, resolution, validation, and closure.

 ---